 Place your middle finger on your temple, which is the soft area about one inch to the side of your eye.
 Press with a calm, even force for 60 seconds.
 Inhale deeply as you hold and then slowly exhale.
 After holding, move your finger in circles for 30 seconds.
 This spot can ease tension in your head and help mucus flow.

 Pressing on your temples may also ease tension in your jaw because the muscles connect there.
 If you tend to clench your jaw when stressed, doing this point can help relax your entire face.
-You can lean back on a chair or sofa and keep your shoulders down while you press.

-Point Between the Thumb and Index Finger
+LI4 (Hegu) – Between Thumb and Index Finger

 Clench your hand slightly and find the muscle that bulges between your thumb and index finger.
 Press the firm spot with your opposite thumb and hold for 45 seconds.
 Then rub in soft circles for another 30 seconds.
 This point can help ease head pressure and improve breathing.

-Point on the Top of the Head
+GV20 (Baihui) – Top of the Head

 Gently find the center point at the top of your head by drawing an imaginary line from the tips of both ears up to the top.
 Press with gentle pressure for 60 seconds.
 Breathe smoothly as you hold.
 After holding, rub in small circles for 30 seconds.
 This point can help all the sinuses feel less tight and give you a sense of relief.

 Pressing this spot may also shift tension away from your scalp and down toward your neck.
 People often say that they feel a gentle pulsing under their fingertips as air flows more freely.
-You can do this while you lie down or sit up.
-If you lie down, use a pillow to support your neck.
-Keep your hand steady so that you do not lose your place.

 Rest your finger on the lower edge of your jawline, about one inch from the corner of your mouth.
 Press with a calm, firm push and hold for 45 seconds.
 Breathe in deeply while you press, then breathe out.
 After the hold, rub in tiny circles for 30 seconds.
 This location can help ease pressure in your cheeks and feel soothing near your sinuses.

-Point Behind the Ear
+GB20 (Fengchi) – Behind the Ear

 Find the spot just behind the bottom of your ear, where there is a small hollow space.
 Press down gently with your finger and hold for one full minute.
 As you hold, take slow, gentle breaths.
 Then, massage the area in small circles for 30 seconds.
 This spot can help ease tension in your head and make breathing feel easier.

 Since this point sits near muscles that run down your neck, pressing here often eases stiffness in the back of your head as well.
 You may feel a slight heat as blood flows to the area.
-Keeping your palm cupped around the base of your skull can help you balance your head as you press.

-Messina Acupuncture is your trusted clinic for pain relief through acupressure and acupuncture.
-We guide you as you learn these simple steps to ease your sinus pressure and breathe more freely.
 Our approach focuses on gentle techniques that respect your body’s natural rhythms.
-You can come to our clinic in East Setauket, New York, where we walk you through each point and teach you how to press correctly.
+You can come to our clinic in East Setauket, New York, where Daniel Messina will walk you through each point and teach you how to press correctly for maximum relief.